 It was because of this that the views from the top absolutely blew my mind — I spent the entire time feeling like I was on another planet!

 When I finally gave in and allowed my legs to give way and sat down to eat some lunch, I began to realise just how drained of energy I was.
 My legs were trembling, my ankle was throbbing and I was absolutely soaked in sweat.

 I really didn’t need reminding that I was only half-way through the hike.

 Due to an eruption of Mount Tongariro in November last year, this was far as we could go.
 Whereas you’d usually pass the Emerald Lakes and continue walking to the end of the track, we’d be turning around and heading back the way we’d come.

 Dave decided he hadn’t had enough torture yet and trudged off to summit Mount Tongariro, while I slowly plodded, slipped and slid my way back down through the dangerous, loose rocks, arranging to meet him in a couple of hours at the base of Mount Doom.

 I’m fairly certain they weren’t at all surprised when they stumbled upon a napping Lauren half-way down.

 Napping at the base of Mount Ngauruhoe.
 More comfortable than it looks!

-By this point, I could tell that Dustin was feeling frustrated with my slow pace and constant stumbling, and he soon raced off ahead in an attempt to catch the bus that would be leaving from the car park in an hour’s time.
-I knew it would be ridiculous for me to even attempt getting all the way down in an hour and so convinced Dave to stay back so we could plod and trot alongside each other.
+By this point, I could tell that Dave was feeling frustrated with my slow pace and constant stumbling, and he soon raced off ahead in an attempt to catch the bus that would be leaving from the car park in an hour’s time.
+I knew it would be ridiculous for me to even attempt getting all the way down in an hour.

 I was in a lot of pain.